fuzzylogicxx/fuzzylogic/posts/images-the-big-picture.md

 ---
 title: "Images on the web: the big picture"
-description: In modern web development there are a brain-frazzling number of different ways to include an image on a web page.
+description: In modern web development there are a bamboozling number of different ways to include an image on a web page.
 In this post I step through these methods, discussing how they evolved and where they are appropriate.
 date: 2020-12-09 11:30:00